nytimes/objective-c-style-guide/README.md

 //Do something else
 }
 ```
 * There should be exactly one blank line between methods to aid in visual clarity and organization.
-Whitespace within methods should separate functionality, but often there should probably be new methods.
+Whitespace within methods should separate functionality, but should probably be moved to a new separate method.
 * `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.

 ## Conditionals